In This Article

 Also think gracious mix of styles

 The guest bedroom has a cosy vibe about it but don’t think it is devoid of Pallavi’s signature style.
 Did you notice that the leather strap on the headboard matches the rod and straps detail on the wardrobe?
-That and the classic grainy wooden accent wall comes together to provide a scene of modern comfort to this duplex interior design.
+That and the classic grainy wooden accent wall comes together to provide a scene of modern comfort to this duplex.

 The best of LIT ideas